French submarine Sirène (Q123): Final disposition

 After Italy surrendered to the Allies in September 1943, the Germans took control of Sirène.
 They declared her "unusable," and on 26 January 1944, towed her to Breigaillon at La Seyne-sur-Mer and moored her there.
 U.S. bombers sank her during a raid on 29 April 1944.
 After the Germans refloated her, they decided on 16 May 1944 to return Sirène and Galatée to French control so that they could serve as a source of spare parts and equipment.
 Sirène was sunk again in an Allied air raid on Toulon on 22 June 1944.
 Refloated in June 1945, she probably subsequently served as a float.
-She was sold for scrapping in September 1945 and was scrapped at Marseilles, France.
+She was sold for scrapping in September 1945 and was scrapped at Marseille, France.